 The original aim of building this integrated web portal for the MoBrain competence center was to provide a common entry point that aggregates information from the WeNMR and N4U communities and link to relevant content on the respective sites and other related projects such as INSTRUCT and the WestLife Virtual Research Environment.
-There have been however a number of developments since the start of EGI-Engage that question the need and usefulness of such a integrated portal:
+There have been however a number of developments since the start of EGI-Engage that question the need and usefulness of such an integrated portal:

 The WeNMR community and its associated services are being integrated in the West-Life Virtual Research Environment e-Infrastructure project.
 The West-Life portal is tightly integrated with and hosted by the INSTRUCT ESFRI project, which should ensure it sustainability beyond the end of EGI-Engage and West-Life.